 Driving just a short while along the “road of a thousand bends”, you’ll understand how this 40 mile stretch of coastline between Sorrento and Salerno got its nickname.
 With unmatched sea views, tunnels blasted through mountains and charming villages, this is the road of every serious driver’s dreams.
 You may prefer to be a passenger though – you’ll be able to enjoy the vistas more this way.

 Where you stay along the Amalfi coast is strictly down to taste as each town and village is equally stunning with its own personality.
 Relax in the dramatic clifftop gem of Amalfi; sip local limoncello alongside the jet-set in iconic, picturesque Positano; feel the romance of the historic villas of Ravello.
-Perhaps the most famous town on the ‘Neapolitan Riviera’, and the gateway to the Amalfi Coast is Sorrento.
+Perhaps the most famous town on the ‘Neapolitan Riviera’ is Sorrento, where you’ll find stately hotel dames like the Grand Hotel President.
 A stunning mix of volcanic views and piazzas perfect for people watching, this town also has fantastic links by rail and sea all over the country.

 Only a short drive or train journey from Sorrento is possibly the most intriguing tourist destination in Italy.
 In 79AD, Mount Vesuvius (which you can still walk up and feel the heat from) exploded in one of the most devastating and famous volcanic eruptions of all time.
 The nearby town of Pompeii was destroyed by the event and was buried under 25 metres of rock and ash.
 Undiscovered for 1,500 years, the town was excavated and exists today, along with the eerie casts of the Pompeiian people, as a fascinating, city-sized museum.